Tennis at the SAC is managed by the Tennis Section Committee.

 The club has four Junior teams taking part in FFT events in the Spring and Autumn.
 For more information see the Children's section on this site.

-It is extremely important to have a valid tennis licence less than 3 years old when playing tennis at the Club; FFT Licences for children and adults are now included in the Club's joining fees.
+It is extremely important to have a valid tennis licence less than 3 years old when playing tennis at the Club; FFT Licences for children and adults are not included in the Club's joining fees.
 Don’t hesitate to contact , if necessary for more information.
 In addition to the Licence, players are required to have a Medical Certificate less than 3 years old.
 See the following page on the FFT website: https://www.fft.fr/jouer/se-licencier/certificat-medical.
-Associated with the licence you must also have a Medical certificate also less than three years old.
+Associated with the licence you must also have a Medical certificate that is also less than three years old.
 For the next two years, players must fill in an ‘attestation sur l’honneur’ after completing the ‘questionnaire’.

 If you wish to play in competitions the medical certificate should include the mention “competition autourisé”.
 The documents needed may also be downloaded here (see the attachments below): The 2020 Medical Certificate (modele_certificat_medical.pdf); Ministry of Sports questionnaire (forulaire_qs_sport.pdf); Child 'attestation' (modele_attestation_mineur.pdf); Adult 'attestation' (modele_attestation_adulte.pdf).